-The south Devonshire city of Exmouth is one of the best holiday destinations in the UK.
+The south Devonshire town of Exmouth is one of the best holiday destinations in the UK.

 With staggeringly beautiful cliffs (right at the end of the world famous Jurassic Coast) as well as the charm of the Exe Estuary all within walking distance, Exmouth has plenty to offer the nature loving traveller.